About Vacuum Bell Therapy for Pectus Excavatum

 How long does the treatment take?

-The recommended minimum length of Vacuum Bell Therapy is 12 months for patients under 13, and 24 months for all others.
+The recommended minimum length of treatment is 12 months for patients under 13, and 24 months for those above.
 This is based on multiple clinical trials with the Device for Pectus Excavatum since 2007.
-While results can usually be seen after the first few sessions, permanent results have only been scientifically documented with 12-24 month treatment lengths.
+While results can usually be seen after the first few sessions, permanent outcomes have been well-studied with treatment lengths of 12-24 months.

 What are the side effects of Vacuum Bell Therapy?

-Common side-effects of Vacuum Bell Treatment include: skin bruising, reddening and discoloration.
-These usually stop completely after continued use when less pressure is needed to lift the sternum.
+Common side-effects of Vacuum Bell treatment include: skin bruising and reddening and discoloration.
+These usually stop completely after continued use.
 Fluid accumulation underneath the skin can also occur when the pressure is too high.
 All of these side effects are temporary.

-Dr. Frank-Martin Haecker, a pectus specialist who has treated hundreds of patients with the Therapy cites the following common side effects: "During the first five applications, most of the patients experienced moderate pain in the sternum and report a feeling of uncomfortable pressure within the chest.
+Dr Frank-Martin Haecker, a Pectus specialist who has treated hundreds of patients with the Vacuum Bell cites the following common side effects: "During the first five applications, most of the patients experienced moderate pain in the sternum and reported a feeling of pressure within the chest.
 Adolescents and older patients can develop moderate subcutaneous hematomas (bruising), which disappear within a few hours.
-Some patients report temporary side effects, such as transient paresthesia of the upper extremities during the application and/or mild dorsalgia.
+Some patients report temporary side effects, including transient upper-extremity paresthesia during application and/or mild dorsalgia.
 These symptoms disappear when lower atmospheric pressure is used during application.
 Analgesic medication is usually unnecessary, and its usage was not reported by any patients or parents.
-As mentioned above, parents or caregivers should supervise application children under 10 years.
+As mentioned above, parents or caregivers should supervise children under 10 years old.
 In this age group, no relevant side effects were reported."

 Other common side effects relate to the thoracic spine and posture.
 The upper back might crack during and after Vacuum Bell Therapy; this is normal and to be expected.
-When the sternum lifts, the spine is freed up to move back to it's natural position and can often crack.
+When the sternum lifts, the spine can move back to its natural position and crack.

 What are the expected results with Vacuum Bell Therapy?

-Consistent daily use is required to effectively treat Pectus Excavatum.
-A good Medical-Grade device is designed for comfort and allows easy daily use.
-Most users integrate the Therapy into their daily routine, just as one does when brushing their teeth.
+Consistent daily use is required to effectively treat Pectus Excavatum with the Vacuum Bell.
+A good medical-grade device is designed for comfort and allows easy daily use.
+Most users integrate the therapy into their daily routine, just as one does when brushing their teeth.

 Is Vacuum Bell Treatment painful?

-No, the Vacuum Bell Device is not painful and is considered a minimally invasive pectus treatment.
-Some users might experience a sensation of pressure the first time they use the device but, this usually ceases after a few sessions.
+No, the Vacuum Bell Device is not painful and is considered a minimally invasive treatment.
+Some users might experience a slight sensation of pressure the first time they use the device, however, this usually ceases after a few sessions.

-Yes, according to a 2016 comprehensive meta study on Vacuum Bell Therapy it shows excellent results with asymmetrical pectus.
-Most of the studies conclude that patients with asymmetry can achieve the same results as those without.
-They do note that some presence of chest asymmetry is usually still visible after the chest has been corrected.
+Yes, according to a 2016 comprehensive meta-analysis of Vacuum Bell Therapy, the device shows excellent results with asymmetrical Pectus.
+Most studies conclude that patients with asymmetry can achieve the same results as those without, but note that some chest asymmetry is often still visible after correction.

 What is the daily treatment protocol?

-Pectus patients who are beginning Vacuum Bell Therapy should start with a slow and gradual approach.
-It's recommended to lift the pectus deformity gradually over the course of 4-6 weeks until it touches the glass on the Device.
-This method is recommended by some doctors and pectus clinics because they believe it may lead to better outcomes with treatment, although there are no scientific studies to determine this.
-The idea behind it is to attempt to maintain the firmness of the chest-wall and stop the chest sinking back in easily.
+Patients beginning Vacuum Bell Therapy should start with a gradual, slow approach.
+It's recommended to gradually lift the deformity over 4-6 weeks until it touches the glass on the Device.
+This method is recommended by some doctors and clinics because they believe it may lead to better treatment outcomes, although there are no scientific studies to support this.
+The idea is to maintain the firmness of the chest wall and prevent the chest from sinking back easily.

 According to Eckart Klobe, the device's inventor, "A skilful treatment will be to lift the pectus indent slowly and gradually in order to minimise the temporary

-Dr. Frank Martin Haecker, in a highly cited study on the effectiveness of Vacuum Bell Treatment recommends the following protocol for beginners: "After exclusion of cardiac anomalies and other contraindications, Pectus patients may start with the daily application.
+Dr Frank Martin Haecker, in a highly cited study on the effectiveness of Vacuum Bell Treatment, recommends the following protocol for beginners: "After exclusion of cardiac anomalies and other contraindications, Pectus patients may start with the daily application.
 All users are recommended to use the Device twice daily for 30 minutes each for the first 4–6 weeks.
-Later on, the length of time of daily application of the Vacuum Bell will vary widely between patients.
-Some of the adult patients use the Device up to 8 hours daily during office hours, whereas adolescent boys may apply the Device every night for 7–8 hours.
-In our experience, the duration and frequency of daily application depends on each patient’s individual choice and motivation.
+Later on, the duration of daily Vacuum Bell application will vary widely between patients.
+Some adult patients use the Device for up to 8 hours daily during office hours, whereas adolescent boys may apply it every night for 7–8 hours.
+In our experience, the duration and frequency of daily application depend on each patient’s individual choice and motivation.

 The authors of a 2025 Vacuum Bell Study with 259 patients recommend the following protocol: "Patients are instructed to begin using the Device two to three times per day for 30–60 min, gradually increasing the duration and the applied suction as tolerated.
-We recommend wearing the Vacuum Bell Device overnight and during routine activities such as eating, homework, or gaming, to help accumulate the necessary wearing hours.
+We recommend wearing the Vacuum Bell Device overnight and during routine activities, such as eating, homework, or gaming, to help accumulate the necessary wear time.
 However, it is important to note that overnight use should not begin in the first two to three months, since the skin has to adapt in order to endure the prolonged suction applied overnight.
 There is no standard treatment duration; if there is still progression and the patient remains motivated, we advise them to continue the Treatment.
-After the pectus deformity is fully corrected, patients enter the retainer phase, i.e., the treatment phase in which wearing time is gradually reduced to maintain chest wall correction.
-Treatment is considered successful if patients, parents and surgeon regard the result as aesthetically pleasing and therapy is stopped.".
+After the deformity is fully corrected, patients enter the retainer phase, i.e., the treatment phase in which wearing time is gradually reduced to maintain chest wall correction.
+Treatment is considered successful if patients, parents, and the surgeon regard the result as aesthetically pleasing, and therapy is stopped.

-Hair on the chest can interfere with the seal of the Device.
+The Vacuum Bell size should be selected so that it's wide enough to cover the entire Pectus area.
+The middle of the device should be centred over the deepest point of the indent.
+Hair on the chest can interfere with the device's seal.
 If you notice a slow loss of suction, it might be necessary to shorten it by shaving.
-A correctly functioning Vacuum Bell Device should not lose air pressure when applied to smooth skin.
+A correctly functioning Vacuum Bell shouldn't lose air when applied to hair-free skin.

 Are results with the treatment only cosmetic?

-No, Vacuum Bell Treatment has been proven through clinical studies and with medical imaging to physically move the sternum to a normal position, the same as would be achieved with the Nuss Procedure for Pectus Excavatum.
-Examples of this can be seen clearly in Vacuum Bell before and after photos.
+No, Vacuum Bell Therapy has been proven using medical imaging to physically move the sternum to a normal position; the same as would be achieved with surgery.

-The misconception that Vacuum Bell Therapy gives only cosmetic results may have arisen from a popular misconception that the chest wall is made up of bone and can't be moved.
+The misconception that the Vacuum Bell Device causes only cosmetic changes may have arisen from the myth that the chest wall is composed of bone.

-Whilst the surrounding ribs are made of hard bone, the tissue attached to the sternum on the front of the chest is soft cartilage and can be moved with the Treatment.
+While the surrounding ribs are made of hard bone, the tissue attached to the sternum on the front of the chest is soft cartilage and can be moved easily with the Vacuum Bell.

-Symptoms such as shortness of breath, heart palpitations, a feeling of 'heaviness' in the chest, as well as exercise intolerance are often reported to improve considerably with Vacuum Bell Treatment
+Symptoms such as shortness of breath, heart palpitations, a feeling of 'heaviness' in the chest, as well as exercise intolerance, are often reported to improve considerably after treatment with the Vacuum Bell.
+Compared to other non-invasive treatments, such as Pectus implants, the Vacuum Bell offers physical benefits in addition to cosmetic improvements.

 Does the treatment help with flared ribs?

-Rib flare is defined as when the lower ribs stick out more than usual and is a common side effect with Pectus Excavatum.
-Results on rib-flare are mixed, as is also the case with surgical treatments.
-In some cases, the flaring can correct itself as the sternum is pulled back into a normal position; this is evident in the young patient photographed in the top section of this article.
+Rib flare is defined as when the lower ribs stick out more than usual, and is a common side effect of Pectus Excavatum.
+Results with rib-flare are mixed, as are those with surgical treatments.
+In some cases, the flaring can correct itself as the sternum is pulled back into a normal position.

-If rib flaring is still noticeable after Vacuum Bell Treatment, specialist bracing is the recommended method of treatment to correct the ribs into a normal position.
-Exercise is also useful to correct the posture and thicken the abdominal muscles that cover the ribs.
+If rib flaring is still noticeable after Vacuum Bell Treatment, specialist bracing is usually recommended to return the ribs to a normal position.
+Exercises can also help correct rib flare by strengthening the abdominal wall, which covers the ribs.

 Vacuum Bell Therapy works on the soft cartilage of the front chest, rather than bone.
-Because of the softness of this tissue, it can be moved easily by suction.
-The following is a quote from Eckart Klobe that goes into detail describing the Device's mechanism of action:
+Because of the tissue's softness, it can be easily moved by a small amount of suction.
+The following is a quote from Eckart Klobe that goes into detail describing the Vacuum Bell's mechanism of action.

 • A reversible elastic deformation, predominantly occurring in children,